How Much Do I Need to Retire by 40? Can I retire at 40?

 Can you retire at 40 with 1 million?

-Whether $1 million to retire is enough depends on 2 factors.
+Whether $1 million to give up work is enough depends on 2 factors.
 The first is your expected level of spending during your retirement lifestyle.
 How much you need depends on the number of children you have, your health, etc. The second factor is asset allocation, the availability of passive income in the form of dividends.

 Can I retire with $2 million at 40?